systemslab/popper-paper/main.md

 testing is making sure that baselines are reproducible, since if they are not, then there is no point in re-executing an experiment.

-**Tools and services**: [Aver](https://github.com/ivotron/aver) is language and tool that allows authors to express and validate statements on top of metrics gathered at runtime.
-For obtaining baselines [baseliner](https://github.com/ivotron/baseliner) is a tool that can be used for this purpose.
+**Tools and services**: Aver is language and tool that allows authors to express and validate statements on top of metrics gathered at runtime.
+For obtaining baselines Baseliner is a tool that can be used for this purpose.

 ## Data Visualization